2 Days Traversing Taormina

 Dinner - Ristorante Timeo

-For your final night in Taormina, embark on a culinary journey at the flagship restaurant of the gorgeous Grand Hotel Timeo, Ristorante Timeo.
-As soon as you arrive you’ll be treated to scenic views of the town’s dramatic vistas, and this striking location is complemented by a superb menu of locally sourced Sicilian favorites.
+For your final night in Taormina, walk 7 minutes to embark on a culinary journey at the flagship restaurant of the gorgeous Grand Hotel Timeo, Ristorante Timeo.
+As soon as you arrive, you’ll be treated to scenic views of the town’s dramatic vistas, and this striking location is complemented by a superb menu of locally-sourced Sicilian favorites.
 This mouth-watering cuisine is paired alongside an expert menu of regional wines—culminating in an atmospheric terrace experience which beckons for an unforgettable alfresco feast!
 You can dine at Ristorante Timeo from 1:00 - 2:30 PM for lunch every day, with dinner service beginning at 7:30 PM and ending at 10:30 PM.

 I began the meal with a “riserva ecorì” risotto from the mill, which is topped with seafood and flavored with tomato and oregano salad sauce.
 For dinner, my travel companion and I shared the Sicilian beef for two, accompanied with a Nero d'Avola sauce and a few mini plates of vegetables.
 Both dishes tasted absolutely scrumptious, and the table-side steak cutting service made our experience feel that much more special!